Business development and Innovation: The policy perspective MSB335

 Be present in seminars and write a policy review

-The mandatory requirements for this course: Student will be assigned to a group.
+Student will be assigned to a group.
 These groups will play different roles during the seminar classes.
 In these groups students will prepare a seminar presentation in the course, where each student will play different roles during the seminars.

 The sessions will be delivered through a combination of classes, guest lectures, group discissions and seminars.
 Each student will be assigned to a group.
 These groups will play different roles during the seminar classes.
 Each student has to equally contribute to these roles.
 The roles include: